Skip to main content

 Support

-The biggest mistake is providing a generic character reference.
+The biggest mistake is providing a basic character reference.

 Strategy

-Winners instead use referees who can speak to their technical aptitude and their connection to their Indigenous community.
+Winners instead secure letters from professors or community leaders who can vouch for their technical aptitude and their connection to their Indigenous community.

 Strategy